 If it’s a cold river or stream you’ll be crossing, ensure you carry a pair of neoprene booties in your knapsack – and put them on.
 This way your socks and boots will stay dry as well.

-Carry a pair of poles.
+Carry a pair of hiking poles.
 They are invaluable for balance and for testing the depth of water.

 If you’re crossing with a backpack loosen the straps and unfasten the waist and chest straps.
 If you fall in the water, you don’t want the weight of your pack to prevent you from getting up.